-Lenders are now required consider the financial resilience of all the properties owned by a client, rather than assessing each borrowing application in isolation.
+Lenders must now consider the financial resilience of all the properties a client owns rather than assessing each borrowing application in isolation.

-The effect could make it more difficult for losses sustained by individual properties to be buried in amongst the rental incomes generated by other properties owned.
-These could include poorly-performing buy to let properties which arguably should be jettisoned:
+The effect could make it more difficult for losses sustained by individual properties to be buried amongst the rental incomes generated by other properties owned.
+These could include poorly-performing buy to let properties which arguably should be scrapped:

-- A property that just turns out to be in the wrong location to attract the rental return you need.
+- A property that turns out to be in the wrong location attracts the rental return you need.

 - A house with too-few bedrooms to fit the number of tenants which will cover its running costs.

 But it could also include property holdings whose returns might be calculated differently:

 A high-value property (for example, in London) might have been purchased for its capital gains potential, but it will struggle to wash its face with its monthly rental return.

 The 2017 regulatory changes only applied to new BTL mortgages, not those already in place.
 You may still have longer fixed-term BTL mortgages unaffected by the new portfolio regulations.

 So before we look at the potential workarounds for the issues you may face, we should look at the potential advantages of refinancing.